Read Mary's current Herald column on-line now, listen to recent radio

 There's a lot of misinformation about KiwiSaver.
 Here are some key points to understand.

 - The KiwiSaver incentives sometimes double your money or more — hugely boosting your returns.
-It’s even better in the first year, because of the kick-start.

 - You don’t have to pay tax to get the so-called tax credit.
 It's given to all KiwiSavers aged 18 to 64.